 Common reasons for email signature drift include:

 Employees own their signatures.
-When signature creation lives in each user’s mail client, every employee builds—or copies, or guesses at—their own.
+When signature creation lives in each user's mail client, every employee builds, copies, or guesses at, their own.
 Hire 200 people, and you could end up with 200 signature variations.

 No centralized template or templates that drift.
 A PDF template buried in a brand-guidelines folder is not a template anyone actually uses.
 Even when teams start consistently, signatures drift over time as people copy and paste from old emails or replace fields manually.

 Mail clients render signatures differently.
-A signature designed in Outlook may render with broken spacing in Gmail, lose images on mobile, or strip out HTML formatting in reply chains.
-Each client interprets HTML, fonts, and image sizing differently.
+Outlook processes HTML using a Word-based rendering engine; Gmail and Apple Mail use their own implementations.
+A signature designed in Outlook may render with broken spacing in Gmail, lose images on mobile, or strip HTML formatting in reply chains.

 Directory data is stale.
-If signature fields aren’t synced to a source of truth, contact information drifts the moment someone changes role, team, or office.
+If signature fields aren't synced to a source of truth such as Microsoft Entra ID, Google Directory, Active Directory, or Okta, contact information drifts the moment someone changes role, team, or office.

 IT becomes the bottleneck.
 When updates depend on scripts, group policies, or one-off support tickets, signature management quietly becomes a constant drain on IT resources.